Jean-Pierre Aumont

-Jean-Pierre Aumont (born Jean-Pierre Philippe Salomons; 5 January 1911 – 30 January 2001) was a French actor, and holder of the Légion d'Honneur and the Croix de Guerre for his World War II military service.
+Jean-Pierre Aumont (born Jean-Pierre Philippe Salomons; 5 January 1911 – 30 January 2001) was a French film and theatre actor.
+He was a matinée idol and a leading man during the 1930s, but his burgeoning career was interrupted by the Second World War.
+He served in the Free French Forces, and receiving both the Légion d'Honneur and the Croix de Guerre for his actions.

+After the war, Aumont resumed his career, in Hollywood as well as his native France, typically playing suave romantic leads.
+In 1991, he received an Honorary César for his contributions to the French film industry.

 Early life

 Aumont was born Jean-Pierre Philippe Salomons in Paris, the son of Suzanne (née Cahen; 1885–1940), an actress, and Alexandre Salomons, owner of La Maison du Blanc (a linen department store).
 His mother's uncle was well-known stage actor Georges Berr (died 1942).
-His father was from a Dutch Jewish family; his mother's family were French Jews.
+His father was from a Dutch-Jewish family; his mother's family were French Jews.
 Aumont's younger brother was the noted French film director François Villiers.

 Career

-At age 16 Aumont began studying drama at the Paris Conservatory, where his mother had also studied.
+At age 16, Aumont began studying drama at the Paris Conservatory, where his mother also studied.
 His professional stage debut occurred at the age of 19.
-His film debut came one year later, when Jean de la Lune (Jean of the Moon) was produced in 1931.
+His film debut came one year later when Jean de la Lune (Jean of the Moon) was produced in 1931.